carillontom/HCMUT-Microprocessor-Lab/README.md

   * Displaying results on a **16×2 LCD** for both ADC0 and ADC1.
 * Interfacing a **MCP9701 temperature sensor**, measuring its output via ADC, computing temperature, and showing it on the LCD.
 * Understanding ADC errors (offset, gain, DNL, INL, quantization) and formulas for Vin with different VREF values.

-### 🔸 Lab 5-2 – Timer & UART Interrupts

-**Key topics:**

 * Using **Timer0 interrupts** to:
   * Generate a 1 kHz clock on PA0 in both Normal and CTC modes.
   * Maintain continuous waveform generation while the main loop handles other tasks.
 * Concurrent button + LED control: